Giphy/ios-radar-memory-leak-sample/README.md

 When a Swift class contains an optional Enum property that is marked with @objc, and this same class also contains a mutable (var) array holding at least one element, there is an unexpected memory leak.

-* **Important**: This code has been tested on both XC 8.3+ and 9.4+.
-However, since we used XC9.4 most recently the project file seems to be modified by XCode which breaks the compatibility with XC8.3.x -- if you ran into this problem, you can just create a new Single View application and replace the ```ViewController.swift``` with the code below:
+* **Important**: *(XC 9.4+ required)* This code has been tested on both XC 8.3+ and 9.4+.
+However, since we used XC9.4 most recently the project file seems to be modified by XCode which **breaks the compatibility with XC8.3.x** -- if you ran into this problem, you can just create a new Single View application and replace the ```ViewController.swift``` with the code below:

 ```swift
 // Without @objc this enum won't leak